MOROCCO ADOPTIONS

 The Children

-● Children between 0 – 8 years of age may be adopted.
-The typical age of children proposed to families is under 1 year.
+● Children between 1 – 8 years of age are available for adoption, with the typical age of children proposed to families being between 2 and 4 years of age.

 Time and travel in Morocco

 • Applicants are approved for Kafala Guardianship for the child.
-Applicants should anticipate spending a minimum time of 6 months in Morocco to complete the adoption process.
+Applicants should anticipate living in Morocco for a minimum period of 6 months to complete the adoption process.

 Important to Know